apache/cordova-docs/docs/en/edge/guide/cli/index.md

 platform you specify appears as a subdirectory.
 The _www_ source directory is reproduced within each platform's subdirectory, appearing for example in _platforms/ios/www_ or _platforms/android/assets/www_.
+By default, each platform's configuration file is set up to be able to access all of Cordova's APIs.

 If you wish, you can use an SDK at this point to open the project you created.
 However, any edits you make to the project in an SDK affect